We all judge people based on the way they are dressed.

-If a guy walked into your shop and saw you dressed in white makeup, wild red hair, clown shoes, a red nose, baggy colorful pants, a bunch of balloons and a painted on smile, he'd probably quickly decide this guy is a clown.
+If a guy walked into your shop and saw you dressed in white makeup, wild red hair, clown shoes, a red nose, baggy colorful pants, a bunch of balloons, and a painted-on smile, he'd probably quickly decide this guy is a clown.

 When we meet a stranger, we all play a sorting game.
-What is perfectly acceptable in an average department store is a step below Nordstrom.
+What we find perfectly acceptable in an average department store is a step below Nordstrom.

 And that's a problem...

 Because if customers don't trust you and don’t feel you represent the brand, they won’t trust anything you say about fit, appropriateness, or style.
 Instead, they'll trust their friends on Instagram and cut the employee out of the buying cycle.

 And that’s not good if customers don’t trust you…

 According to this blog JC Penney's changed its dress code to: “jeans, t-shirt, and clean tennis shoes.
 R.I.P. the tie and dress shirt, goodbye to dresses and pantyhose, and farewell to high heels and dress pants.
 You will all be missed dearly - imagine having a lady in a t-shirt and jeans, no makeup or perfume, fit you in a bra.
 Now someone like this [sic] giving advice on how to wear a prom dress and what shoes to wear with it.”

 If you're a teen retailer, dress codes might not need to be strict, but if you sell luxury watches, clothing, or services, your sales associate needs to be seen as a player immediately.
 That means for a luxury brand, they aren't just wearing a suit, but an Armani.

 Boomer customers dropping off their most precious jewelry pieces want to see people they trust and believe in.
 They won’t trust a 20-something dressed casually and are still adapting to some visible piercings.